-Here’s a fun fact about me: I have never broken a bone – not a single limb, appendage or digit but I almost ruined my untarnished record during my recent visit to the Benagil Cave in Lagos.
-The most traumatic thing that’s ever happened to me in a hospital was that I dropped a bag of sour cream and onion chips after only having had a single, solitary chip.
+Here’s a fun fact about me: I have never broken a bone – not a single limb, appendage or digit, but I almost ruined my untarnished record during my recent visit to the Benagil Cave in Lagos.
+The most traumatic thing that’s ever happened to me in a hospital was that I dropped a bag of chips after only having had a single, solitary chip.
 It still haunts me almost 30 years later.
-So typical.

 We ended the last leg of our trip to Portugal in Lagos, a town in the southern Algarve region full of golden, sandy coves and beaches leading out to the deep, blue Atlantic.
 Despite the plethora of picturesque beaches that populate the southern coast, I was determined to get an amazing photo of the awe-inspiring Benagil Cave.

 You can access the Benagil Cave from the beach of the same name – Benagil Beach (duh).
 If you’re staying in the town of Lagoa – where all of the best beaches and restaurants are – it’s a 40 minute drive so you can catch an Uber (expensive!) or rent a car.

 From Benagil Beach, the cave is actually shockingly close – just around the curved rock wall on the left.
 There are are several ways you can tour this uniquely formed cave:

 + Kayak: You can rent one on the beach or go with a tour.